 Over the years, the American Center Kolkata has partnered with Blossomy providing support for many of our programs including Restoration of Innocence and If I Could Fly.

-November 2015, in partnership with american photographer, Brooke Shaden and local NGO New Light India, Blossomy will open a photography school called The Light Space for survivors of human trafficking.
+November 2015, in partnership with american photographer, Brooke Shaden and local NGO New Light India, Blossomy launched a professional photography training called The Light Space for survivors of human trafficking.